 Before we can protect something, we must know what we are trying to protect it against.
 At Family Financial Partners, our financial advisors work hard to protect you against three common bad things that happen to money.

 Perhaps the most important risk we must protect against is inflation.
 Inflation, also known as the devaluation of the dollar, is one of the greatest risks our money faces.
 Inflation acts like a piranha, steadily and tirelessly devouring the buying power of our hard-earned money.
 There are many ways of calculating both the current and historic average inflation rate, but suffice it to say that the stuff we buy—gas, milk, eggs, rice, coffee and postage stamps–cost us more every year.
 If part of our money isn’t working hard enough to outpace the effects of inflation and provide a source of rising income, then there may be trouble looming on the horizon.

-We also protect against a fourth danger – loss of income as a result of death or disability – but we’ll cover that more later.
+We also protect against a fourth danger – loss of income as a result of death or disability.

 a tailored plan to fit your specific goals